widthwise/widthwise/README.md

 <p>

-Hi 👋, I am **DTH-Git** an enthusiastic and ambitious full stack developer and community manager.
+Hi 👋, I am **widthwise** an enthusiastic and ambitious full stack developer and community manager.
 I specialise in Web Development, JavaScript and Design.
 I love to network, join new communities and add value ✨

 <div>
 <details>